DanielCalvo/transmission-exporter/README.md

 # Transmission Exporter for Prometheus

+This is a fork of Metalmatze's tranmission exporter.
+A few things were fixed and others removed to make my life easier.

 Prometheus exporter for [Transmission](https://transmissionbt.com/) metrics, written in Go.
-This is a fork of Metalmatze's tranmission exporter.
-I fixed a few things and removed others to make my life easier.

 ## Changes done
 - The [Dockerfile](./Dockerfile) was changed to build the transmission-exporter binary during `docker build` step.
 Previously it seems it the Go binary was expected to be build outside the Dockerfile